braph-software/BRAPH-2/tutorials/pipelines/tut_a_con_but/readme.md

 <a id=Step--Load-the-Brain-Atlas></a>
 ## Step 1: Load the Brain Atlas  [⬆](#Table-of-Contents)

-Figure 4 shows how to upload and plot the brain atlas that you used to extract the *connectivity data* for your analysis.
-For more information on where to find different atlases or how to change plotting settings on the brain surface, check the tutorial [Brain Atlas](https://github.com/braph-software/BRAPH-2/tree/develop/tutorials/general/tut_ba).
+Figure 4 shows how to upload and plot the brain atlas that you used to extract the data for your analysis.
+For more information on where to find different atlases or how to change plotting settings on the brain surface, check the tutorial [Brain Atlas](https://github.com/braph-software/BRAPH-2/tree/develop/tutorials/data/tut_ba).